uriel0byte/IT-Learning-Journey-urielbyte/picoCTF/Cryptography/Medium/Easy1.md

 2. Please use all caps for the message.

 # Steps
-1. Download the encrypted flag using wget and read the file with cat
+1. Open CyberChef, put the Vigenere Decode in because when I first saw this I think of Viegenere, Copy the encrypted flag and the key.
-2. Open an online tool like CyberChef
-3. Paste the encrypted text and put a ROT13 on.
-Increase the amount of rotation to the right one.
+2. Voila!

-Answer:
+Answer: picoCTF{CRYPTOISFUN}